ykmnkmi/jinja.dart/README.md

 Variables, expressions, control structures and template inheritance.

 ## Version 0.6.0 introduces breaking changes
-- `FilterArgumentError` removed
+- `FilterArgumentError` error class removed
-- `*args` and `**kwargs` arguments are removed
+- `*args` and `**kwargs` arguments support removed
+- Auto-escaping and related statements, filters and tests have been removed due to the impossibility of extending `String`.
+  Use the `escape` filter manually or escape values before passing them to the template.
 - _work in progress_

-Auto-escaping and related filters and tests have been removed due to the impossibility of extending `String`.
-Use the `escape` filter manually or escape values before passing them to the template.

 For more information, see `CHANGELOG.md`.